Information for Faculty

 A: If you have not been designated as an essential employee who should report to campus for work, we ask that before coming to campus for any reason, that you please reach out to your supervisor or your area vice president to request permission.
 If you are given permission to come to campus, please complete the symptom screening questionnaire before traveling to campus, limit your time on campus as much as possible and wear a mask/face covering at all times while on campus.

 Q: How will contact tracing happen?
 Is there a publicly available set of guidelines for contact tracing if and when an individual tests positive?

-A: The current plan is to follow the guidelines from the CDC for close contacts.
+A: The College follows the guidelines from the CDC for close contacts.
 For COVID-19, a close contact is defined as anyone who was within 6 feet of an infected person for at least 15 minutes starting from 48 hours before the person began feeling sick until the time the patient was isolated.
 Right now, the general idea is that there will be two complementary approaches.
 One will be an app that people have on their phones.
 The other is to involve individuals to assist with tracing—those will most likely be people working with TCCS or possibly in Student Health Services with the addition of some students hired from CGU’s School of Community and Global Health who have been trained.
 There also will be individuals on each campus who have received training to assist.
 We will share additional information as plans solidify.

 Q: Do we anticipate any staffing changes on campus with the post-Thanksgiving rise in Covid cases in L.A.
 County?

 A: No, during our planning for the fall and spring semesters we determined which employees need to be on campus when students are not in residence, and we do not need to make changes at this point.